 La Tanière (Les Houches-Saint-Gervais)

-La Tanière opened to the public in 1990, and since then it has become famous for its 🇦🇷 famous Argentinian 🥩 asados and other Argentinian specialities: chimichurri sauce and 🍷Malbec wine too! (see menu here) / ” Louisa is an Argentinian who fell in love with the mountains, and has lived in France for more than 25 years.
+La Tanière opened to the public in 1990, and it then became famous for its 🇦🇷 famous Argentinian 🥩 asados and other Argentinian specialities: chimichurri sauce and 🍷Malbec wine too! / ” Louisa is an Argentinian who fell in love with the mountains, and has lived in France for more than 25 years.
 She receives you with home-made food from family recipes and smiling friendly service.
-She even brings fresh supplies by quad bike with a huge sledge, in all sorts of climate conditions! ” / open during the summer and winter seasons! / a rustic farmhouse, La Tanière has a lovely summer terrace / in winter, for skiers, it is located off the red piste Plan du Crêt (near Plancerts drag-lift) / website;
+She even brings fresh supplies by quad bike with a huge sledge, in all sorts of climate conditions! ” / open during the summer and winter seasons, La Tanière is a rustic farmhouse, with a lovely terrace / in winter, for skiers, it is located off the red piste Plan du Crêt (near Plancerts drag-lift);

 [ note: you must reserve! ]